QubiTO-team/qubito-website/docs/README.md

 These guides describe the structure and properties of each section.

+### Running the site locally

+Make sure you have Node.js (with npm) installed, then run `npm install` once in the project root.
+Use `npm run dev` whenever you need to run or test the website; it keeps `npm run tailwind:watch` active so Tailwind updates the compiled CSS automatically while Hugo serves the content.

 ## Contribution

 We welcome contributions from both QubiTO Team members and external collaborators.